European Directorate for the Quality of Medicines & HealthCare: Organ, tissue and cell transplantation

-The EDQM organises a European Day for Organ Donation and Transplantation (EODD) together with a different member state every year, to raise awareness of the importance of organ donation and transplantation in its member states and to encourage public debate and reflection on this life-saving therapy.
+The EDQM organises a European Donation Day (EDD) together with a different member state every year, to raise awareness of the importance of organ donation and transplantation in its member states and to encourage public debate and reflection on this life-saving therapy.

 Cosmetics and food contact materials

 Since 1 January 2009, the EDQM has worked on strengthening consumer health protection in Europe, with a focus on the safe use and quality of cosmetics and materials and articles in contact with foodstuffs.

 The European Committee on Cosmetics and Consumer Health (CD-P-COS) is tasked with responding to emerging risks for health arising from the use of cosmetics.
 By promoting the principles laid down in Council of Europe Resolution ResAP(2008)1 on requirements and criteria for the safety of tattoos and permanent make-up, the committee also works to ensure the safety of these products.
 Activities on the work programme focus on fostering collaboration between member states and observers.

 The CD-P-COS oversees the European Network of Official Cosmetics Control Laboratories (OCCLs).
 This network was established in 2010 to maximise the efficiency of cosmetics surveillance by strengthening cross-border collaboration and pooling resources to perform Europe-wide market surveillance studies.
 Several control laboratories in Asia also take part.

 In addition to market surveillance studies, network activities include analytical development, PTS studies and the implementation of harmonised quality management systems.
 Priority is given to testing products that may present a health risk for consumers, either linked to the presence of prohibited or restricted substances (according to EU legislation) or trace metals.
 The network also publishes test methods after performing inter-laboratory trials to confirm that these methods are fit for purpose.

 The European Committee for Food Contact Materials and Articles (CD-P-MCA) is tasked with developing and strengthening harmonised measures that supplement EU and national legislation to ensure the safety of packaging, containers, utensils and other materials and articles for food contact.
 It is supported by two subordinate bodies: the working group on food contact materials made from paper and board and the working group on printed food contact materials.
 The technical guides published by the CD-P-MCA are used as reference documents by manufacturers and other business operators, safety evaluators and control laboratories.